Timmtet/Capstone-Project1/README.md

 In this project, we were provided with demographic data of customers of a mail-order company in Germany and demographic data of general population of Germany.
 Using this data, we are required to identify new customers for the company.

-This project is divided into three steps, namely:
+This project was divided into three steps, namely:

 a.
 Customer Segmentation using Unsupervised Learning: In this part a thorough data analysis and feature engineering steps were performed to prepare the data for further steps.
 A Principal Component Analysis (PCA) was also performed for dimensionality reduction.
 Then K-Means Clustering was performed on the PCA components to cluster the general population and the customer population into different segments.
 These clusters were studied to determine what features make a customer with the help of cluster weights and component weights.